ChatBug: A Common Vulnerability of Aligned LLMs Induced by Chat Templates: Limitation and Ethical Statement

 The primary goal of this paper is to advance the safety alignment of LLMs to improve interactions with users.
 We aim to understand how chat templates affect the safety alignment of LLMs.
 The \ours~vulnerability identified in this paper reveals limitations inherited from the widely-used instruction tuning of LLM.
 We acknowledge that the \ours~vulnerability can be exploited to misuse LLMs.
 We investigate potential mitigation techniques against the \ours~vulnerability.
 We will release and disseminate the code and prompts used in our experiments to the community, aiming to assist red-teaming efforts to further mitigate the vulnerability.
 We will disclose the \ours~vulnerability to the broader community, including service providers, organizations such as OWASP, as well as through common vulnerabilities and exposures (CVE) listings, to minimize potential damages or harms.
-Moreover, we invite the collaborative efforts from the community to develop new norms for instruction tuning that balance the safety and helpfulness of LLMs.